 Cryptosporidiosis and giardiasis reports increased in late summer and fall, indicating that many exposures occur throughout the summer and early fall (Figure 2).
-Again, Giardia cases before June are likely overestimated.

-Cryptosporidiosis and Giardiasis Surveillance Report - Maine, 2014
+Cryptosporidiosis and Giardiasis Surveillance Report - Maine, 2016

 Figure 2.
-Cases of cryptosporidiosis and giardiasis by month of report - Maine, 2014.
+Cases of cryptosporidiosis and giardiasis by month of report - Maine, 2016.